 Known to extend the shelf life of food products up to 6 or 12 months, hot filling sterilizes the inner surface of a container and its lid.
-It is a rather inexpensive and conventional filling method that is often used simply because it is easier to pour hot liquids than cold solutions.
+It is an inexpensive and conventional filling method that is often used simply because it is easier to pour hot liquids than cold solutions.
 As hot air is expelled from a container and a seal is applied, a vacuum is created inside the container.
 Usually the container has to be cooled down with a shower or steam once it is filled.
-Certain foods or drinks such as fruit juices even need to be quick chilled to retain taste and vitamin content.
+Certain foods or drinks such as fruit juices need to be quick chilled to retain taste and vitamin content.

 You may be familiar with the canning process where glass jars are sterilized in hot water, filled with fruits or vegetables and then vacuum-sealed for long-term storage to get you through the long winter months.
 In modern mass production processes, glass is still used, but so are plastic containers which are less prone to breakage, lighter weight and less expensive.

 While glass is very stable, plastic containers will expand and contract with temperature changes—the last thing you want is a label that will wrinkle, bubble or flag as it moves with a container’s expansion and contraction.
 It is important to use the right type of label adhesive that will bond correctly and adjust to any surface changes.

 The face stock of the label is also important.
 For some producers, paper labels are appealing because they are economical.
 We have a couple great choices with excellent all-temperature adhesive—Matte Paper or Semi-Gloss Paper.